-WARM CURRENTS OF THE PACIFIC OCEAN COLD CURRENTS OF THE PACIFIC Oyashio (Kurile) Current - Bering Current or Alaskan Current and Okhotsk Current meet to form Oyashio Current. westwards in the southern Pacific Ocean and bifurcates into northern and southern California Current - Flows along with the west-tern cost of USA and finally merges with North Equatorial Current (Warm) to complete the circulation.
-3. Counter Equatorial Current - Flows between north and south Equatorial Current in the opposite direction.
+COLD CURRENTS OF THE PACIFIC OCEAN 1.
+North Equatorial Current - Flows 1.
+Oyashio (Kurile) Current - Bering westwards from the western coast of Current or Alaskan Current and Okhotsk Mexico to the Philippines.
+Current meet to form Oyashio Current.

+westwards in the southern Pacific Ocean and bifurcates into northern and southern 2.
+California Current - Flows along with the west-tern cost of USA and finally merges with North Equatorial Current (Warm) to complete the circulation.
 3. West Wind Drift - Flows from west to east in the zone of 400-500S latitude under the influence of Westerlies.
-4. Peruvian (Humboldt) Current - Flows northwards along the western coast of South America is actually the continuation of West Wind Drift.
+4. Kuroshio or Japan Current - Flows from Taiwan to Bering Strait.
+4. Peruvian (Humboldt) Current Flows northwards along the western coast of South America is actually the continuation of West Wind Drift.